stefanwatt/sandr/README.md

 2. Press tab to jump to the next position (search -> replace -> flags) or shift-tab to go backwards.
 3. Jumping forward will also autofill the previous search and replace terms and you can use a different keymap(<C-Space>) to get back even older search and replace terms.
+4. Triggering search and replace with a visual selection will automatically use the selected text as the search term and place the cursor in the replace field.

 ## The Approach: